Saammode/Weather-App-Server/README.md

 This is a backend server build on express and use aimple javascript?
 The main idea of this project is to build a simple backend on express?
 You can see a application that use this backend at https://urlshort.click/Weather

 ## Get Started
-In the project directory, you can run:
+After cloning or downloading the repositoy project directory, you can run:
 `npm install`
 This will install all the required modules in package.json